Create an extension with basic operators

 def check_boolean(input1: bool) -> DataFrame:

-"""This Operator checks if the the given value is an boolean
+"""This Operator checks if the given value is a boolean

 Args: